 4) The following circuit is called a voltage doubler.
 Build it and find out why it has earned this name.
-Pick $RC \gg$ the period of the input voltage V1.
 The output is across C1.
+Pick C such that the output is a constant that double the input voltage and RC >> the period of the input voltage V1, where $R = 1 \text{ M}\Omega$, the input impedenace of the scope.
 Capture a picture of the input and output waveforms, with time stamp.
-How could you make a voltage quadrupler?
+How could you modify the circuit to make it a voltage quadrupler?
 Show the circuit diagram and explain how it works.